Guide to Visiting the Golden Circle of Iceland by Car

 The UNESCO World Heritage Site is an important part of Iceland’s natural heritage, as well as its cultural history.
 The park was the site of the Althingi, the world’s first parliament, formed by Iceland settlers in the 900s, making a visit crucial to understanding Iceland’s rich and vast history.
 But for nature lovers, the park offers even more to explore, such as hiking, snorkelling, waterfall viewing and even taking in some filming spots, as this is one of the many places around Iceland where Game of Thrones was filmed.

 From Thingvellir National Park, you can drive just under an hour to the Geysir Geothermal Area (and trust us — that drive definitely won’t be boring, as it’s filled with picturesque landscapes).
-One of the geysers at the geothermal area is the earliest documented geyser in European history, active for thousands of years.
+One of the geysers in the geothermal area is the earliest documented geyser in European history, active for thousands of years.
 Strokkur, one of the other prominent geysers, is known to erupt every 10 minutes!

 Beyond the geysers, you can also glimpse hot springs and mud pots.